Error messages in Managed Service for PostgreSQL

 What should I do if I get an SSL is required error when connecting?

 This error occurs because you are trying to connect to a cluster with a publicly accessible host.
 Such hosts require an SSL certificate to connect.
-You have the following options:
+You can:

 - Obtain an SSL certificate and add it to the application you use to connect.